MiSTer-devel/Apple-II_MiSTer/README.txt

 This is MiSTer port of Apple IIe from MiST.

-Put *.nib files into Apple-II folder.
+Put disk files into Apple-II folder.

-Bellow is readme from MiST.
-Functionality is identical.

 ---------------------------------------------------------------------------